Frequently Asked Questions

 BSW, about 27 months (or more if you need to complete required foundation courses)

-Courses in the undergraduate and graduate business programs are available online.
-Start onsite or online!
-Transfer seamlessly between onsite and online programs.
-No need to worry about being transferred away from Ohio -- you will still be able to complete your degree online.
+Courses in the undergraduate and graduate business programs are offered fully online.
+Regardless of your location, you will be able to complete your degree program on your time.

 No courses or programs are online at this time.